OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/security/azure-security-threat-modeling-tool-exception-management.md

                     if (string.Compare(domain, replyDomain, StringComparison.OrdinalIgnoreCase) != 0)
                     {
-                        //// Adding additional check to enable CMS urls if they are not hosted on same domain. if (!string.IsNullOrWhiteSpace(Utilities.CmsBase))
+                        //// Adding additional check tooenable CMS urls if they are not hosted on same domain. if (!string.IsNullOrWhiteSpace(Utilities.CmsBase))
                         {
                             var cmsDomain = RetrieveDomain(new Uri(Utilities.Base.Trim()));